6 Ways You Can Help Your Kids Stay Safe at School

 3. Talk regularly with teachers and administrators

 The best way to stay up to date on the school’s safety policy and follow up with any safety issues is to speak with teachers and administrators on a regular basis.
 These conversations can shed light on any problems your child is facing.
-And you can do them over Zoom, email, or the phone to limit physical contact during COVID-19.
+And you can do them over Zoom, email, or the phone if needed.

 If the school doesn’t already offer parent-teacher conferences, request one with each teacher towards the middle or end of each semester and with an administrator every academic year.